 Brauhaus Sion – Photo: Brian Kachejian ©2018

 Cologne, Germany is famous for the city’s beer gardens.
 Along the Rhine River are some of the most wonderful places to sit outside at a table and consume the city’s renowned Kolsch Beer.
 However, there are restaurants and breweries all through the city that brew their own beer and present diners with incredible wholesome food.
-One of our favorite restaurants that we ate in Cologne was a place called the Brauhaus Sion.
+One of our favorite restaurants that we ate at in Cologne was a place called the Brauhaus Sion.
 We did not find the Brauhaus Sion by accident.
-I had done some previous research on places to eat in Cologne while we there and the Brauhaus Sion was getting rave reviews.
+I had done some previous research on places to eat in Cologne while we were there and the Brauhaus Sion was getting rave reviews.
 This article will add to that list.

 The Legendary Brauhaus Sion Restaurant

 We stopped at the Brauhaus Sion around 4:00 in the afternoon.
 It’s pretty easy to get a table at any restaurant in Europe at 4:00 pm.
 People seem to usually not eat at that time, although they drink at that time.
 In Europe they drink all day, it does not matter what time it is.
 Most people have dinner late in Europe.
 Some restaurants don’t even open until after 7:00 pm.

 We sat outside at a table located directly along the main street.
 The Brauhaus Sion has about forty tables outside and most people prefer to sit in the open.
 The tables are covered by an overhang in case of rain.
 There was enough space between the tables to make the seating comfortable.
 It was only a matter of seconds before the waiter came over to ask us what size beers we wanted.
 Beer is served in German restaurants like water is served in American restaurants.